Magforum logo links to homepage

 Guardian picks top 20

 Dec 12.
 The Guardian's media section named Private Eye, The Economist and The Week as its top three titles out of 20.
-It's a very news-based list with just seven monthlies.
+It's a news-based list with just seven monthlies.
 Take a look at the BSME awards list for some similarities and contrasts

 'Covered in glory'